Mastering the Phases of Endurance Running: A Guide to Building Your Training Block

 November-December: Post-race or recovery phase

-For a more experienced marathoner whose been running consistently for several years, we would structure the year like this:
+For a more experienced marathoner whose been running consistently for several years, you may structure the year like this:

 March: Peak and Taper Phase